tangjie133/DFRobot_LIS/python/raspberrypi/README.md

 # DFRobot_LIS
-The H3LIS200DL is a low-power high performance 3-axis linear accelerometer <br>
-belonging to the “nano” family, with digital I2C/SPI <br>
-serial interface standard output. <br>
+The H3LIS200DL is a low-power high performance 3-axis linear accelerometer belonging to the “nano” family, with digital I2C/SPI serial interface standard output. <br>
-The device features ultra-low-power operational <br>
-modes that allow advanced power saving and <br>
-smart sleep-to-wakeup functions.<br>
+The device features ultra-low-power operational modes that allow advanced power saving and smart sleep-to-wakeup functions.<br>
-The H3LIS200DL has dynamically user selectable full scales of ±100g/±200g and is <br>
-capable of measuring accelerations with output <br>
-data rates from 0.5 Hz to 1 kHz.<br>
+The H3LIS200DL has dynamically user selectable full scales of ±100g/±200g and is capable of measuring accelerations with output data rates from 0.5 Hz to 1 kHz.<br>
-The H3LIS200DL is available in a small thin <br>
-plastic land grid array package (LGA) and is <br>
-guaranteed to operate over an extended <br>
-temperature range from -40 °C to +85 °C.<br>
+The H3LIS200DL is available in a small thin plastic land grid array package (LGA) and is guaranteed to operate over an extended temperature range from -40 °C to +85 °C.<br>

+The LIS331HH is an ultra low-power high performance high full-scale three axes linear accelerometer belonging to the “nano” family, with digital I2C/SPI serial interface standard output.
+The device features ultra low-power operational modes that allow advanced power saving and smart sleep to wake-up functions.
+The LIS331HH has dynamically user selectable full scales of ±6g/±12g/±24g and it is capable of measuring accelerations with output data rates from 0.5 Hz to 1 kHz.
+The self-test capability allows the user to check the funct

 ## DFRobot_LIS Library for RaspberryPi
 ---------------------------------------------------------

-Provide an RaspberryPi library to get Three-axis acceleration by reading data from H3LIS200DL.
+Provide an RaspberryPi library to get Three-axis acceleration by reading data from H3LIS200DL and LIS331HH.

 ## Table of Contents